 Let's start out with the streaming services that Verizon includes.
 The big one is the Disney Plus bundle, which actually includes three different services.
 In addition to Disney Plus, Verizon includes ESPN Plus and the ad-supported tier of Hulu (the one without live TV).
-Discovery Plus is now part of the mix, too, while all Verizon unlimited plans include some form of the Apple Music streaming service.
+All Verizon unlimited plans include some form of the Apple Music streaming service.
 In addition, you'll get a choice of game streaming services — either Apple Arcade or Google Play Pass — presumably depending on your choice of phone with the carrier.

 Customers who like a lot of streaming options should go or Verizon's Play More plan ($80/month for one line, with discounts available as you add more lines).
-Play More includes the Disney Plus bundle, plus a year of both Discovery Plus and either Apple Arcade or Google Play Pass.
+Play More includes the Disney Plus bundle, plus a year of either Apple Arcade or Google Play Pass.
 You get 6 months of Apple Music.

-Verizon's cheapest unlimited data plan offers a minimal assortment of streaming perks — just 6 months of Disney Plus, Apple Music, Discovery Plus and the gaming service of your choice.
+Verizon's cheapest unlimited data plan offers a minimal assortment of streaming perks — just 6 months of Disney Plus, Apple Music and the gaming service of your choice.
 Start Unlimited costs $70/month for one line.